Search

 If superintelligence happens, how can we get it right?

-3-minute read - By Sander Hofman, December 22, 2015
+3-minute read - by Sander Hofman, December 22, 2015

 Moore’s Law’s exponential growth in computing power is enabling the development of smarter robots, self-driving cars and autonomous drones.
 But gloomy scenarios in popular culture fuel our fears that the continuous development of artificial intelligence (AI) might one day lead to the end of human civilization at the hand of our own superintelligent creation.
 And if Stephen Hawking, Bill Gates and Elon Musk worry about it, why shouldn’t we?